M-84AS: Design

-Effectiveness

 Apart from external differences to the M-84, it also has different internal structure and equipment, far surpassing the M-84AB in both capability and durability.
 Developed originally from the M-84, the M-84AS is more than just a quick tweak to bring it up to standard.
 Many improvements were adopted from what can be argued to be its sister tank, the T-90S.
 With slight differences in armour and maneuverability; the T-90S is better armored while the M-84AS is faster and more maneuverable.
 Considering the speed perspective, the M-84AS moves at 75 km/h on road while the T-90S moves at 60 km/h on road with off-road speeds varying according to terrain.
 The armor on the T-90S is somewhat superior with thicker composites, NBC protection as well as having the option of Active Protection System and KMT mine sweeping systems.
 Aside from the propulsion and armor, the targeting system is equivalent.